naranyala/naravisuals-web/docs/modules/03_03_module-communication.md

 Effective inter-module communication is essential for building scalable full-stack applications.
 By implementing centralized event systems, request-response patterns, and proper middleware, you can create flexible and maintainable communication channels between your modules.
 The key is balancing flexibility with performance and reliability.

-Continue exploring related topics in our guide to [Module Dependency Management](./03_03_module-dependency-management.md) to learn how to handle dependencies between modules effectively.
+Continue exploring related topics in our guide to [Dependency Management](./03_04_module-dependency-management.md) to learn how to handle dependencies between modules effectively.